jeromeandrewong/matcha-farmer/README.md

 ### AWS Services Used

 1. **AWS Lambda**
-   - Reasons for use:
-     - Serverless: No need to manage servers.
-     - Cost-effective: Pay only for the compute time used.
-     - Scalable: Automatically handles scaling.
-     - Integrates well with other AWS services.
+    - good for intermittent work; pay per use (cost efficiency)
+    - response time not critical (so cold starts not a problem)
+    - I don’t need continuous server uptime (don’t need ec2)

 2. **Amazon CloudWatch Events**
-   - Reasons for use:
     - Provides a reliable way to trigger Lambda functions on a schedule.
     - Serverless and fully managed by AWS.
     - Integrates seamlessly with Lambda.

-3. **AWS IAM**
-   - Reasons for use:
-     - Manages permissions for the Lambda function.
-     - Ensures principle of least privilege.

 ## Deployment